Gundolf68/tstdb/README.md

 # tstdb
-An efficient Ternary Search Tree and database for LuaJIT
+An efficient Ternary Search Tree (and micro-database) for LuaJIT